SUSTAINABILITY AND SOCIAL INNOVATION PROJECT - 2023/4

 Current issues in Sustainable Management: policy, regulation, and practice

-Innovating for sustainable development, including key technological, commercial, organisational ad societal issues facing new innovations, and how they interact
+Innovating for sustainable development, including key technological, commercial, organizational ad societal issues facing new innovations, and how they interact

 Managing change and transformation towards sustainable business practice